danilopez0111/cgan-cloudsat-gpm/README.md

 Overall, we see a mean cloud top bias of about -105m for all scenes.
 The cloud top bias was calculated by first determining whether or not a pixel wide column of a scenes contains a cloud, where we know it’s an actual cloud prediction instead of an artifact by checking if two vertical pixels contain non-nan reflectivity values.
 Then we average the heights of all pixel columns and obtain the cloud top height for the scene.

-One of our benchmarks that we wanted to beat was the MODIS retrieval of cloud top heights, which was determined to have an average bias of -540m.
+One of our benchmarks that we wanted to beat was the MODIS retrieval of cloud top heights, which was determined to have an average bias of -540m (Mitra et al. 2020).
 So, I believe the work is on an encouraging path.

 Firstly, our model has the capability to produce spatially plausible CloudSat 2d reflectivity profiles based on GMI.
 Secondly, the model has strong performance when looking at the entire dataset wholistically.
 Lastly, I believe that this project has the potential to showcase the usability performance of deep learning in remote sensing